codenhuconcac/PersonaEditor/README.md

 # PersonaEditor

-This fork mainly aids in translating P4G into Vietnamese, and also a minor bug that no one cares about but I still want to fix.
+This fork mainly aids in translating P4G into Vietnamese, and also fix a minor bug that no one cares about but I still want to fix.

 **Textbox name label fix:**
 |**Before**|**After**|